 (a) Enrolled students may, at the University’s discretion, be permitted to add or substitute courses.
 If students also wish to apply for admission to a graduate or postgraduate level qualification they must apply by the dates given in Enrolment Regulation 5 or, for Doctoral students, by the dates outlined on the programme webpage;

-(b) Except where stated otherwise in programme material, any applications for adding or substituting courses must be received by the University no later than the dates below, which are the first Friday of the semester for internal courses, or Wednesday prior to semester start for distance and block courses;
+(b) Except where stated otherwise in course or programme material, any applications for adding or substituting courses must be received by the University no later than the dates below, which is the first Friday of the semester;

 |Semester Two||21 July 2023|